 Each year, we have several changing exhibits that add to the visitors experience during their trip to the museum.
-These exhibits cover a variety of topics which have in the past included: Harrisburg’s role in the Battle of Gettysburg, the Civil War artwork of Mort Kunstler, the flags of the Civil War, women’s roles in the Civil War, children and the war, the Buffalo Soldiers, slavery and those who escaped, artwork of soldiers, newspapers and reporting the war, and at present an exhibit called “In The Service of our Nation: Conscription during the Civil War”.
-This exhibit focuses on draft resistance, the various methods of circumventing conscription and much more.
-We also have an year-long exhibit on display for the 150th commemoration of the Civil War.
-"1863" discusses the timeline of events that occured during the third year of the war, including the pivotal battles of Gettysburg and Vicksburg, the Richmond Bread Riots and the Emanicipation Proclamation.
-Each year, we will present a new exhibit focusing on the Sesquicentennial through 2015.
+These exhibits cover a variety of topics which have in the past included: Harrisburg’s role in the Battle of Gettysburg, the Civil War artwork of Mort Kunstler, the flags of the Civil War, women’s roles in the Civil War, children and the war, the Buffalo Soldiers, slavery and those who escaped, artwork of soldiers, newspapers and reporting the war, conscription during the Civil War and at present an exhibit called "In the Hands of the Enemy - Captivity, Parole & Exchange of Prisoners in the Civil War".
+This rare topic highlights the brutal conditions of prisoner of war camps, both Confederate and Union.
+This exhibit will display rare artifacts from the Museum's collection and panels will address and explain the conditions of the camps and daily prisoner life.

 I will continue to update and improve this page with our progress on the many new projects that we have started and with projects that we are cooking up for the future.
 Your input is always welcome, so if you have an idea for an exhibit, maybe something you would like to see on this page or an idea on how to improve your Civil War experience here at the museum, I want to hear it!